GIScience/gis-training-resource-center/content/Modul_1/en_qgis_theorie.md

 name: en_qgis_GIS_HA
 align: center
 ---
-GIS in Humanitarian Assistance
+GIS in humanitarian assistance
 ```

 In the world of GIS, the product of your work will be most of the time a map.
-In the humanitarian work, the range of published maps is huge.
-Just have a look at the graphic above.
-However, most of them can be produced with the basic techniques you will learn here, depending on the available data.
+The graphic above shows the huge range of mapping products used in the
+humanitarian sector.

-To get a better understanding of the use of GIS in humanitarian assistance, we dot some example from different organisations for you.
-Some of the map products puplished by these organisation you will find in the graphic above.
+To get a better understanding of how GIS is used in the humanitarian sector, we
+have collected some examples from different organisations in the section below
+(click the different tabs to view the examples by organisation).

-__Examples of GIS used by Humanitarian Organisations__
+## Examples of GIS used by Humanitarian Organisations

 ::::{tab-set}

 :::{tab-item} Lebanese Red Cross
-The Lebanese Red Cross (LRC) has used GIS for years and produces stunning results.
-Here is talk of LBC staff, have a look.
+This video gives an overview of GIS use in the Lebanese Red Cross in their
+operations, including informing ambulance services and supporting blood donations.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BNOgW9Koz7A?si=gpXNpFRmjfoPV1dX" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 :::

 :::{tab-item} IFRC

 The IFRC publishes a wide variety of maps in many different contexts.
+You can
-You can find some of those on [RelifeWeb](https://reliefweb.int/updates?advanced-search=%28S1242%29_%28F12%29).
+find some of those on [RelifeWeb](https://reliefweb.int/updates?advanced-search=%28S1242%29_%28F12%29).
 :::

 :::{tab-item} ICRC